 From the beginning of time, Africa has moved to the rhythms and sounds that gave birth to civilisation.
 The cradle of humankind pulsates with the music of life and life on the continent is inextricably tied to music.
 From marking life events such as birth and death and the celebration of marriage, to teaching our little ones to count and competing against each other in sports events, music is the golden thread of continuity in our lives.
 The polyrhythms of Africa hold a diversity of music, expression and possibility.

-We are proud to inform you that the World Congress of Music Therapy is being hosted at the University of Pretoria from 7-11 July, 2020.
+We are proud to inform you that the World Congress of Music Therapy is being hosted online supported by the University of Pretoria on 7 and 8 July, 2020.
 The World Congress is held every three years in different elected countries, in partnership with the World Federation of Music Therapy.
 The year 2020 signals 21 years of the Master's Music Therapy training at the University of Pretoria, and 26 years of music therapy in South Africa, with its early beginnings at the University of Cape Town.
-In celebrating these milestones, we could think of nothing more appropriate than hosting the World Congress for the very first time on African soil.
 The theme for the congress is The Polyrhythms of Music Therapy.

-As the current President of the WFMT, I want to thank the SAMTA for organizing the 16th World Congress of Music Therapy in partnership with the WFMT, University of Pretoria, MusicWorks and the Tshwane School of Music where the congress will be hosted in July 2020.
+As the current President of the WFMT, I want to thank the SAMTA for organizing the 16th World Congress of Music Therapy in partnership with the WFMT, University of Pretoria, MusicWorks and the Tshwane School of Music.

 What a wonderful opportunity for music therapists, health care professionals, musicians, students, researchers and educators to share their work and contribute the development of Music Therapy.
 The SAMTA is working hard to prepare an outstanding and dynamic event which will feature exciting spotlight educational sessions, pre-conference seminars, presentations, symposia and workshops along with special cultural events.
 I am encouraging all of you to attend.